 (a) Application of the Endowment.
 The Endowment’s assets shall be expended

-solely to fund the maintenance and care of the Mather Homestead land and facilities (as defined in subparagraph (c)).
+solely to fund the maintenance and care of the Property (as defined in subparagraph (c)).

 (b) Spending Rate.
-In order to achieve the purpose of the Endowment, the Board of

-Trustees has determined that the Endowment shall begin to disburse funds twelve months after inception.
-The spending rate will equal up to 5.75% of the rolling 3-year average asset value of the Endowment, or of the previous 12 or 24 months if 3 years of history has not been achieved.
+In order to achieve the purpose of the Endowment, the Board has determined that the Endowment shall begin to disburse funds twelve months after inception.
+The amount available for disbursement each year (on a twelve-month basis, beginning on the first anniversary of the Endowment’s inception) will equal an amount that is up to, but no more than, 5.75% of the rolling 3-year average asset value of the Endowment, or of the previous 12 or 24 months if 3 years of history has not been achieved as of the time of such determination.

-(c) Certain Definitions

-(i) “Maintenance and Care” shall mean maintaining a reasonable standard of care to keep the Homestead grounds and facilities in consistent shape year after year.
-This shall not apply to major capital improvements above and beyond the reasonable and consistent standard.
+(c) Definition: “Maintenance and Care” shall mean maintaining a reasonable standard of care to keep the Property in consistent shape year after year.
+This shall not apply to, and the amount available for disbursement shall not include, major capital improvements above and beyond the reasonable and consistent standard.

-(ii) “Income” shall mean all investment income (e.g., interest, dividends, royalties and other investments of the Endowment), not to exceed five and three quarters percent (5.75%) of the value of the Endowment’s average assets over a 3-year rolling average or of the last 12 or 24 months if three years of history has not been achieved.

 (d) Stewardship and Reporting.
 Each donor to the Endowment shall be provided information about the operation and impact of the Endowment.
-In addition, uupon request, each donor to the Endowment shall be provided copies of the most recently filed information return filed with the Internal Revenue Service (currently, IRS Form 990), along with the most recently audited financial statements of the Foundation.
+In addition, upon request, each donor to the Endowment shall be provided copies of the most recently filed information return filed with the Internal Revenue Service (currently, IRS Form 990), along with the most recently audited financial statements of the Foundation.

 4. Amendments.